Hi,

 -Dispose of your garbage so it does not end up in the ocean.
 Limit the amount of garbage you create.
 Reduce, Reuse, Rescyle.
 End this plastic nightmare.

--Attend one of Hayley's presentations, help set up another by providing a venue, help establish an event.
+-Make a donation to a seabird conservation organization.
+The funds help advocate the continuation of research, education and conservation, which is ultimately reducing Seabird-bycatch. -Attend one of Hayley's presentations, help set up another by providing a venue, help establish an event.
 Schools, Clubs, Festivals and general public are all fantastic audiences.

 -Learn more about what is going on with the Albatross and spread the word.